 - Pelvic ultrasound (sonogram).
 This test uses sound waves to examine your ovaries for cysts and check the endometrium (lining of the uterus or womb).

 - Blood tests.
 Blood tests check your androgen hormone levels, sometimes called "male hormones."
 Your doctor will also check for other hormones related to other common health problems that can be mistaken for PCOS, such as thyroid disease.
 Your doctor may also test your cholesterol levels and test you for diabetes.

 Once other conditions are ruled out, you may be diagnosed with PCOS if you have at least two of the following symptoms:5

 There is no cure for PCOS, but you can manage the symptoms of PCOS.
-You and your doctor will work on a treatment plan based on your symptoms, your plans for children, and your risk for long-term health problems such as diabetes and heart disease.
+You and your doctor will work on a treatment plan based on your symptoms, your plans for having children, and your risk of long-term health problems such as diabetes and heart disease.
 Many women will need a combination of treatments, including:

 You can take steps at home to help your PCOS symptoms, including:

 - Losing weight.
 Healthy eating habits and regular physical activity can help relieve PCOS-related symptoms.
 Losing weight may help to lower your blood glucose levels, improve the way your body uses insulin, and help your hormones reach normal levels.
 Even a 10% loss in body weight (for example, a 150-pound woman losing 15 pounds) can help make your menstrual cycle more regular and improve your chances of getting pregnant.3 Learn more about healthy weight.